-- Increasing interest in large-scale heterogeneous-agent DSGE models. - Realistic degrees of inequality-approaching observed Gini coefficients. - What is the role of monetary policy in such a model? - Answer in this paper: The role of monetary policy is unchanged.
+- Increasing interest in large-scale heterogeneous-agent DSGE models. - Realistic degrees of inequality-approaching observed Gini coefficients. - What is the role of monetary policy in such a model?

 OUTLINE OF THE ARGUMENT

 - We construct a heterogeneous-agent economy featuring: - Three aggregate shocks: (1) total factor productivity, (2) labor supply and (3) aggregate demand. - Both permanent and temporary idiosyncratic risk at the household level. - A simple and symmetric structure. - Income, wealth and consumption inequality on the same scale as in observed economies. - We include four policymaking authorities: (1) monetary, (2) fiscal, (3) labor market and (4) education. - We describe a competitive equilibrium in which the four policymakers act in concert to attain a first-best allocation of resources.